Word got out that a vaccine site was giving shots to anyone because of low demand. Hundreds lined up.

 DeSantis’s office did not immediately respond to a request for comment.

 Taddeo called for thinking “outside the box” to get more shots in arms.
-She suggested that sites have two lines: one for those who meet state criteria and another for people outside the standards who could get shots if they are unclaimed at the end of the day.
+She suggested sites have two lines: one for those who meet state criteria and another for people outside the standards who could get shots if they are unclaimed at the end of the day.

 “I think people who don’t qualify would be okay with that, okay with waiting a little longer to take the leftovers,” she said.

-She said if word hadn’t spread on Saturday, the site “wouldn’t have been able to use every one of their shots.
+She said that if word hadn’t spread on Saturday, the site “wouldn’t have been able to use every one of their shots.
 That’s crazy.”

-Note: Correction: A previous version of this story misspelled Julio Ligorria’s name.